 - loss of wages during a period of disability, and

 - compensation for permanent disability or disfigurement.

 If an employee is injured and unable to work for more than seven days, he or she is eligible to be compensated at a rate of 66 2/3% of the employee’s average weekly wage, but this amount cannot exceed the State’s average weekly wage as established each year by the South Carolina Employment Security Commission.
-For accidents that occur in 2015, the maximum compensation rate is $766.05.
+For accidents that occur in 2018, the maximum compensation rate is $838.21.
 If the period of total disability exceeds fourteen days, the employee is eligible for compensation beginning with the date of the accident.
 Do you want to estimate your maximum claim value?
 Check out our calculator here

 Total disability is based on wage loss not total incapacitation.
 Total Disability does not require total helplessness, but is generally the “inability to perform services other than those limited in quality, dependability, or quantity that a reasonably stable market for them does not exist.”
 The maximum award for total disability or death is limited by law to five hundred (500) weeks of compensation.
 The rate of compensation is determined by the injured employees average weekly wage and cannot exceed the State average weekly wage.
 The loss of both hands, both arms, both feet, both legs, or vision of both eyes, or a combination of two such losses constitutes a total and permanent disability.
 In addition, the commissioner involved in your worker’s compensation case can make other disability determinations based on the particular loss or impairment to the whole person.
 The five hundred week limit does not apply to workers whose injuries result in paraplegia, quadriplegia, or physical brain damage, as these workers may receive benefits for the remainder of their life.